ECHibiki/Kissu-Feedback-and-Forms/README.md

 ## To-Do List
 The following is a public list of tests and tasks to be created for this project.
 ### Server Side
+After each TDD, do a refactor which will (hopefully) fix up any poorly designed code
 1. Setup: <ins>golang, golang test suite, gin, MySQL</ins> & React
 2. Routing into presumed locations and templating
 3. TDD for server initialization